akomakom/jenkins-scripts/README.md

 * Jenkins > 1.609 no longer supports JDK 1.6 and neither do Maven projects.
 * Moves old jobs out of the way and creates new ones.
 * Does not use the REST API, works directly with groovy by retrieving and modifying job XML
 * To use, create a job with an "Execute System Groovy Script" step.
+Recommended config: DRY_RUN boolean parameter, archive *.xml for reference.

 maven-to-freestyle-jobdsl.groovy